celer-network/sgn/docs/ropsten_validator_manual.md

 # Ropsten Validator Manual

 1. Pick a Linux machine with a minimum of 1GB RAM (2GB recommended).
-Make sure you have go (version 1.14+), gcc, make, git and libleveldb-dev installed.
+Make sure you have go (version 1.14), gcc, make, git and libleveldb-dev installed. **NOTE: go1.15 seems to have an issue with the keyring library Cosmos SDK depends on.
+We are still investigating it.**

 2. Make sure you set \$GOBIN and add \$GOBIN to \$PATH.
 Eg: